-Steve: No, it wasn't anybody whose around.
-It wasn't anybody whose in video.
+Steve: No, it wasn't anybody whose around sant, anybody whose in video.
 I was looking for somebody to wire mainframes, it was like hundreds and hundreds of feet of wire with nothing longer than eight inches.
-Anyway, she came in and wired this thing up and she met a guy here and split.
-Add that was the one at NET.
-And then Greg Leopold started working w-th us and he managed at the factory.
-Top Zafian worked with us on some of the early units, did some viring.
-And that was about it.
+Anyway, she came in and wired this whing up and she met a guy here and split.
+And that was the one later.
+And then Greg Leopold started working w-th us and he

 Jon: So, aside from you and Bill and Sid WAsher nobody else were.collaborators.

 Steve: and Leopold.